limbernie/limbernie.github.io/_posts/2019-12-01-heist-htb-walkthrough.md

 Discovered open port 80/tcp on 10.10.10.149
 ```

 Hmm.
 It's Windows alright.
-Let\'s do one better with `nmap` scanning the discovered ports to establish their services.
+Let's do one better with `nmap` scanning the discovered ports to establish their services.

 ```
 # nmap -n -v -Pn -p80,135,445,5985,49668 -A --reason -oN nmap.txt 10.10.10.149